 As discussed above, the Zone 41 UWMP indicates that water supplies and demands within SCWA Zone 40 would be the same during normal, single-dry, and multiple-dry years; however, the year-to-year mix of surface and groundwater would be adjusted, as necessary, to meet the demands as part of its conjunctive use water supply program.
-As shown in Table 3.15-2, SCWA would have water supplies that exceed demands in all water years.
+As shown in Table 3.15-2, SCWA would have surface water and groundwater supplies that exceed demands within Zone 40 from 2010 to 2035 in all water years.
 Surplus water supplies could potentially meet water supply demands of future development.
+SCWA anticipates that at buildout of its service area, and assuming that appropriative water and CVP contract water continue to be available, surface water will account for approximately 70 percent of water supplies during average and wet years and account for approximately 30 percent of water supplies in the driest years thereby resulting in a long-term average of approximately 60 percent of water demands being met by surface water supplies (SCWA 2017).

-Future development would require construction of an on-site and off-site water system.
-On-site water systems would be constructed to serve new development could consist of storage tanks, pump stations, and transmission and distribution mains.
 The City outlines specific requirements to ensure water systems are available to meet demands created by new development (Policy PF-3 of the City General Plan).
 These requirements include demonstrating that on-site and off-site water systems are available to serve proposed development (Action PF-3-Action 1 and PF-3-Action 2 of the City General Plan) or that new development would contribute its fair share portion for funding new water systems (Policy PF-21 of the City General Plan).
 In addition, the City requires assured water supplies are available prior to approval of new development projects (Policy PF-3, Action PF-3-Action 1, and PF-3-Action 2 of the City's General Plan).